Here are the latest COVID-19 case numbers confirmed Wednesday in Washington state

 All counties in Washington have cases.
 Only five counties have case counts of fewer than 100.

-For the past seven days, Washington had a case rate of 32 per 100,000 people.
-The national rate for the same period is 52.3 per 100,000, according to the Centers for Disease Control and Prevention.
-North Dakota has the highest rate in the United States, at 155.
-Hawaii is the lowest, at 6.9.
+For the past seven days, Washington had a case rate of 30.7 per 100,000 people.
+The national rate for the same period is 49.2 per 100,000, according to the Centers for Disease Control and Prevention.
+Minnesota has the highest rate in the United States, at 100.3.
+Hawaii is the lowest, at 5.6.

 Comments